PhD in Design and Computation

 Subject Work

-PhD Students are expected to complete at least 144 units of subject work while in residency at MIT.
-This is usually accomplished over two years by enrolling in an average of 36 units per term-the equivalent of three or four subjects.
+PhD Students are expected to complete at 144 units of subject work while in residency at MIT.
+This is usually accomplished over two years by enrolling in an average of 36 units per term, which equals three or four subjects per term.
 In those special cases where the student is awarded advanced standing at admission, the unit requirement is lowered accordingly.
 The only specific subject requirement is 4.581 Proseminar in Computation.
-All other subjects are selected in consultation with the faculty advisor and may be taken outside of the Department of Architecture.
+All other subjects are selected in consultation with the faculty advisor and may be taken both in and out of the Department of Architecture.
 Registration in 4.THG, Graduate Thesis, does not count toward the 144-unit requirement.

 Major and Minor Fields

-Major and minor fields must be approved by the student's advisory committee.
+Major and minor fields must be approved by the student's advisory committee, which is selected with the assistance of the advisor in the first year of enrollment.
 Normally, the minor field requirement will be satisfied by outstanding performance in three related subjects (not less than 27 units).
 The major field requirement is satisfied upon successful completion of the general examination.

 General Examination